Yuanionrings/FinalProject-for-NetworkProgramming/README.md

 ## Demo video

 Demo video link: https://youtu.be/KE_6NZ9zN2w
-* Due to the lack of funding, we had to use a free recording software which resulted with watermarks in the video.
+* Due to the lack of funding, we had to use a free recording software which resulted with watermarks being in the video.

 ## References